 Contact a personal injury attorney as soon as possible: An experienced personal injury attorney can provide you with advice on what steps to take next.
 Dealing with insurance companies can be time-consuming and complicated.
 Your attorney can help you navigate the complicated terrain and help you get the compensation you deserve.
 Hiring an attorney does not necessarily mean you will have to file a lawsuit, but an experienced attorney can help to protect your rights.

 The Law Firm of Robert C. Stone is a South Florida-based personal injury firm dedicated to helping victims receive fair compensation for their injuries.
-We handled automobile accidents on a contingency basis, which means no legal fees are collected unless we win your case.
+We handle automobile accidents on a contingency basis, which means no legal fees are collected unless we win your case.
 Call us for a FREE 30-minute consultation.
-We can be reached at 561-338-4844 or toll free at 888-206-2022.
+We can be reached at 561-395-0000.